 Mother's Day Open Morning:

 We really enjoyed seeing all our Mums, Nan's and Aunties on our Mother's Day open morning.
 It's always nice to thank the ladies in our life for all that they do.
-Please see above for some lovely photos of the day.

 After learning about the story 'The Gingerbread man', we had a go at baking our own.
 The children listened to the instructions and then used the gingerbread recipe to measure out the correct amount of ingredients.
 After mixing the ingredients together, Mrs Shah and Miss Mountford helped the children bake them in the oven.
 Once the biscuits were cool, the children decorated them and then ate them all up!
 Yummy!

 On our first day back in the Summer term, we will receive a very egg-citing delivery!
 We cannot wait to meet our new little visitors, we just know that the children will think they are egg-cellent and everyone will have a cracking time.

 In English we will be focusing on retelling stories to help us develop our story language and our oral story telling skills.
 This will help us to tell our own stories through the use of helicopter stories.
 ELG: Children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words (High frequency words).
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.
 Please refer to the Early Learning Goal objectives sheet which was sent home with the newsletter.

 In Maths we will be covering the ELGs: To count reliably with numbers from 1 to 20, place them in order and say which number is one more or one less than a given number.
 Use quantities and objects to add and subtract two single-digit numbers and count on or back to find the answer.
 Solve problems, including doubling, halving and sharing e.g. 4+8, 9-5.